 Since 1959, Cuba has been governed by its Communist Party, which seeks to control the Church according to Communist ideology.
 The government reacts harshly against opposition voices and demonstrators.
 When church leaders or Christian activists criticize the regime, they face arrest, smear campaigns, mobility restrictions, prison sentences and/or harassment by the government and its sympathizers (usually through so-called "repudiation acts" which may include physical violence).
 Furthermore, with the aim of controlling and reducing the Church's influence, it is usual that the registration of new churches is denied, thus forcing many churches to operate illegally.
+In addition, church activities are monitored, especially if they benefit the community.
 The authorities will then impose penalties such as the complete refusal to issue licenses, fines, confiscation of property, demolition and closure of churches (including house churches).